 Then add the Doors.
 You may have to rotate or reposition the door.

-Next is to draw the Zones - Meeting Rooms, Private Offices, Kitchens, etc. Draw the zones by using the Zone tool (4th on top).
+Next, draw the Zones: Meeting Rooms, Private Offices, Kitchens, etc. Use the Zone tool (4th from the top) to draw the zones.
 Click on the wall points, and when you're ready, click Enter.

 The last step is to add the desks.
 Before you add them, please ensure the toolbox's desk shape is the right size.